Revised and updated June 17, 2018

 Harris states, “So it is with the linkage between morality and well-being: To say that morality is arbitrary (or culturally constructed, or merely personal) because we must first assume that the well-being of conscious creatures is good, is like saying that science is arbitrary (or culturally constructed, or merely personal) because we must first assume that a rational understanding of the universe is good.”

-The comparison of morality, which speaks to the principles concerning the distinction between right and wrong and good or bad behavior to science, which is the study of the structure and behavior of the physical and natural world through experiment and observation, presents a false analogy.
-Developing a “rational understanding” of the universe does not equate to stating that humanity universally seeks to maximize its well-being to achieve happiness and pleasure.
+Morality can better be explained by philosophy than by science.
+Morality speaks to the principles concerning the distinction between right and wrong and good or bad behavior.
+Science is the study of the structure and behavior of the physical and natural world through experiment and observation.
+Accordingly, developing a “rational understanding” of the universe does not equate to stating that humanity universally seeks to maximize its well-being to achieve happiness and pleasure.
 The comparison does nothing to address the problem Harris faces, which is to explain why maximizing the well-being of individuals and populations through happiness and pleasure both is and ought to be our universal goal.

 Do all populations and people maximize their well-being through happiness and pleasure?
 No. The Schwartz Value Surveys, which are well-known surveys of individual-level and societal-level values across cultures, indicate that humans vary in notable ways.
-Some seek self enhancement, which is consistent with Harris’ hedonistic philosophy.
-Others seek self-transcendence of selfish values, which is a focus on benevolence and universalism.
+Some (particularly Western societies) seek self enhancement, which is consistent with Harris’ somewhat hedonistic philosophy, which likely evolved from Epicureanism.
+Others (particularly Eastern societies) value the self-transcendence of selfish values, preferring benevolence and universalism.
 Accordingly, Harris’ philosophy cannot be applied across cultures because all don’t seek self enhancement as he does in his pursuit of happiness and pleasure.
 Furthermore, happiness and pleasure are consequences of our values – not justifications for same.

 At the individual level, what maximizes the pleasure and happiness of one person may concurrently maximize the displeasure and sadness of another.
 Harris demonstrates this with an example of a psychopath who derives pleasure by raping his nine-year old stepson.
 Such an example demonstrates that the maximization of well-being can have both positive and negative effects on people and societies.
 Clearly, this ought not to be our universal goal.